 Some of those are ancient for good reason - they started out as Rustshards or Ancientshards, which have to be restored before they can be effectively used.
 Additionally, some weapons are based on ancient designs.

 The Jhen Mohran is a dragon that lives in the sandsea, a massive desert.
 However, the spines on its back can be mined to find Pelagicite and Bathycite ore.
 Both of those ores are predominantly found in aquatic locations.
 Bathycite in particular is said to never be found out of the ocean.
 So, what is it doing on the Jhen Mohran's back?

 The sandsea area might have been an ocean in the past and may still retain some minerals found in this environment.
 The amount of sand in these areas suggest a huge amount of erosion took place, and this erosion might have been caused at least partially by water, so deposits of these minerals could be buried beneath the sandsea and the Jhen Moran might be able to feed on these mineral deposits.

 Alternatively, the flavor text for both materials sate they are formed from compressed bone material.
 Depending on just how great the pressure gets under the sandsea, that could very well be geologically metamorphosed Jhen plating.

 And for the record, how do Sandsea physics even work?

 How do hammers and horns lose "sharpness"?
 They're blunt objects!

 Drops can get funny in this game.
 For example, if you carve a horn, you may get two horns.
+Alternatively, you may get two heads from one monster.
 Similarly, that tail you chopped off may not gave you the tail item itself.